NEZNAMY/TAB/.github/wiki/compatibility.md

 ❌ = Completely missing

 # Plugin hooks
-In order to enhance user experience, TAB hooks into other plugins for better experience.
+To enhance user experience, TAB hooks into other plugins for better experience.
 This set of plugins is different for each platform based on their availability.
 Some are available on all platforms, some only in a few.
 ## All platforms
 [**Floodgate**](https://github.com/GeyserMC/Floodgate) - For properly detecting bedrock players to adapt features for the best possible user experience.
 [**LuckPerms**](https://github.com/LuckPerms/LuckPerms) - Detecting permission groups of players for per-group settings.